Here's my 7-step photography workflow that gets me

 You can control the exposure on your cell phone camera and get some pretty darned amazing images.
 Add some exposure apps and get even more control.

-Just to remind you, it's the quality of the photographer that matters, not the gear.
+Just a reminder, it's the quality of the photographer that matters, not the cost of the gear.

 I capture all my DSLR images in RAW.
 Still...

 Why do I care about White Balance if my images are RAW?